work-shop/lri-backend/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.3.0 =
+ * Important: The way that Hide Backend functions changes in this release.
+Previously, if your Hide Backend Login Slug was wplogin, going to example.com/wplogin would result in the URL remaining example.com/wplogin.
+The new implementation of this feature results in a redirect to a URL that looks as follows: example.com/wp-login.php?itsec-hb-token=wplogin.
+While this may not be desireable for some users, this change was necessary to fix longstanding compatibility issues with other plugins.
+Once you access the login page using the Login Slug page, a cookie is set with an expiration time of one hour.
+As long as the cookie remains, you can access example.com/wp-login.php without having to access the Hide Backend Login Slug first.
+If you wish to confirm that Hide Backend is working properly on your site, opening up a private browsing window is a quick way to test without having to log out and clear cookies.
+ * New Feature: Added support for iThemes Sync to run the Security Check feature from inside the Sync service.
+ * New Feature: Added support for the ITSEC_DISABLE_MODULES define.
+ * Bug Fix: Removed warning: "Non-static method ITSEC_Setup::uninstall() should not be called statically".
+ * Bug Fix: Fixed the ability to manually enter a page number to navigate to on the Security > Logs page.
+ * Bug Fix: Fixed source of warning that could appear when creating a backup while running a PHP version less than 5.4.
+ * Bug Fix: Fixed source of notice that could appear when reseting a user's password when the Strong Passwords Enforcement feature is enabled.
+ * Bug Fix: Fixed bugs that prevented reporting of specific error messages related to updating the wp-config.php file.
+ * Bug Fix: Fixed an infinite loop that could occur when expiring a cookie and Hide Backend is enabled.
+ * Bug Fix: Fixed compatibility issue with the Jetpack plugin when Hide Backend is enabled which could prevent Jetpack from redirecting users to the wordpress.com login page.
+ * Bug Fix: Fixed issue where access to wp-admin/admin-post.php when Hide Backend is enabled.
+ * Bug Fix: Fixed issue that could prevent "Register" and "Lost your password?" links from working properly on the login page when Hide Backend is enabled.
+ * Bug Fix: Fix fatal error when updating a profile.
+ * Bug Fix: Fix strong passwords not being recognized as strong on the profile page.
+ * Bug Fix: Fix fatal error when registering a new user without specifying a role ( iThemes Exchange ).
+ * Bug Fix: Compatability with JetPack SSO and Password Requirements.
+ * Bug Fix: Ensure viewport meta is defined when loading the password requirements update password form.
+ * Bug Fix: Hide Backend is now compatible with Jetpack Single Sign On.
+ * Bug Fix: Hide Backend now hides registration pages on multisite sites.
+ * Bug Fix: Fixed password-protected posts not properly handling the password when Hide Backend is enabled.
+ * Enhancement: Removed AhrefsBot from the HackRepair blacklist as they are legitimate bot.
+ * Enhancement: Improved efficiency of Hide Backend code, increasing site performance when the feature is enabled.
+ * Enhancement: Enforce strong passwords during log-in.
+Can be disabled via the ITSEC_DISABLE_PASSWORD_REQUIREMENTS constant.
+ * Enhancement: Use canonical roles library to determine if a new user or an updated role requires a strong password.
+ * Enhancement: Introduce password requirements module to centralize handling of password updates.
+ * Enhancement: The Hide Backend hidden login URL is no longer leaked by password-protected content.
+ * Enhancement: Allow for searching through modules and settings.
+ * Enhancement: Link to other module settings pages without forcing the page to refresh.
+ * Enhancement: Fire an action, "itsec_change_admin_user_id", when the admin user id changes.
+ * Enhancement: Changed default Hide Backend Register Slug from wp-register.php to wp-signup.php since WordPress switched from using wp-register.php to wp-signup.php for registrations.
+This will not affect existing sites.
+ * Enhancement: Hide Backend functions purely in PHP code now rather than relying half on PHP code and half on .htaccess and nginx.conf modifications.
+This allows Hide Backend to function on web servers and server configurations that it was previously not compatible with.
+ * Misc: Updated or added phpDoc to many functions.
+ * Misc: Updated Disable File Locking description.

 = 6.2.1 =
  * Bug Fix: When a requesting IP address cannot be found, default to 127.0.0.1.
 This fixes issues with some alternate cron setups.